 Amanda has practised for over 30 years.
 Her expertise directly translates into experience in dealing with people –particularly in her ability to relate to her clients, who are often experiencing difficult times with grief, having recently lost someone close to them.

 Many of Amanda’s clients are elderly.
 She often advises them in locations out of the office, such as their homes, a mutually agreed location or even her own home.
 Her main objective is to make it comfortable and easy for clients to communicate during high stress situations.

 Time is of the essence with wills, particularly for our older clients.
 The will area in general has become much more complex with many blended families, same sex families and the Relationships Act.
 Claims not only from family members but ‘trusted employees’ are becoming more prevalent, putting will-drafting and advice under greater scrutiny.
 Amanda ensures she is across all developments to give her clients the best possible advice.

-Property transactions and transfers required in estate matters
+- property transactions and transfers required in estate matters and;

 Amanda has worked with the Women’s Legal Service and is also a supporter of various charities, including the Lord Mayor’s Charitable Foundation, St Mary’s House of Welcome Orphans in Tanzania and a number of cancer support groups.